4teamwork/simplelayout.base/README.txt

 :A: If you tick the box "Set simplelayout scales as image scales", the recalcultation
     can take a very long time, because it has to calculate a lot of new scales on every image.

+:Q: My images will be resized by CSS?
+:A: Tick the box "Set simplelayout scales as image scales", restart zope an "recalc images".
+    Don't use atct_tool for this action, because it will ignore paragraphs.

 more info will follow...